 Separate names with a comma.

-Discussion in 'ROLEPLAY GRAVEYARD' started by Jalapenohitchhiker, Nov 7, 2015.
+Discussion in 'THREAD ARCHIVES' started by Jalapenohitchhiker, Nov 7, 2015.

 "I don't think they plan on putting up much of a fight?"
 The voice came from Bulrik's left.
 Tarchon was eyeing the situation in the small clearing below with an intrigued expression.
 The thugs they had been chasing had apparently found some new entertainment to indulge themselves in.
 It did not bear thinking about what might happen to those people after they gave these ruffians all of their possessions.
 Judging by the state of them, that probably wasn't much.
 They must have been from a place deeper into the mountains than he had ever bothered to venture.
 Sure he planned on traveling to those distant areas eventually, but the payment he received for his service on the plains was currently the more enticing option.
 His crew would agree to that unless he convinced them otherwise.

 A swallow's mating call sounded three times.
 That would be Gavrey, signaling that there were no other people nearby.
 Attracting unnecessary attention was not ideal in unfamiliar lands.
 "You're quite the observant one aren't you?"
 Bulrik retorted wryly.
 Tarchon "Longshot" was the best archer he had ever known, and calling him observant was more than an understatement.
 Though he did have a tendency to state the obvious from time to time.
 The archer simply snorted in response.